saulpierotti/markdown_notebook/BDP.md

 	* Usually Kerberos is used in parallel to LDAP to manage only the authentication part (while authorization is up to LDAP)
 		* Kerberos manages the credentials for different users
 		* LDAP stores authoritative information about what users are allowed to do
-		* This approach is still widely used in computing and sotrage resources
+		* This approach is still widely used in computing and storage resources
-	* A client can contact a Kerberos server, which provides a signed encrypted ticket that can be used to access resources The ticket is valid for some time, so this reduces the problem of overloading the authentication server
+	* A client can contact a Kerberos server, which provides a signed encrypted ticket that can be used to access resources
+	* The ticket is valid for some time, so this reduces the problem of overloading the authentication server
 	* Kerberos is based on symmetric key criptography: the client and the server have a shared secret
 	* Kerberos implements a Key Distribution Center (KDC)
 		* It is a trusted party between client and server